xenloops/secure_org/strategy/metrics.md

 ## Should-haves

-Once the basic metrics are in place and a historical view is constructed, these provide finer-tuned insight into the AppSec program.
+Once the basic metrics are in place and the AppSec program matures, these provide finer-tuned insight into the AppSec program.

 ### Rate of New Vulnerabilities
 * Metric: Number of new vulnerabilities discovered over time.